Sprinkler Systems Quick Courses

 A sprinkler system consists of the following components:

-Because the sprinkler system connects to a water supply, the system needs some way to control flow when replacing a sprinkler or making alterations to piping.
+Because the sprinkler system is connected to a water supply, the system needs some way to control flow when replacing a sprinkler, making alterations, or conducting internal inspections of the piping.
 In many instances, occupancy changes require those types of modifications.

 There are two categories of control valves:

 Indicating control valve in closed position

 A common type of indicating control valve is an outside stem and yoke valve, shown here in an underground valve pit